'Green Mile' actor Michael Clarke Duncan dies at 54

-LOS ANGELES Actor Michael Clarke Duncan, nominated for an Academy Award for his portrayal of a death row inmate in the 1999 drama "The Green Mile," died in a hospital on Monday, less than eight weeks after suffering a heart attack, a spokeswoman said.
+LOS ANGELES Actor Michael Clarke Duncan, nominated for an Academy Award for his portrayal of a death row inmate in the 1999 drama "The Green Mile," died on Monday, less than eight weeks after suffering a heart attack, a spokeswoman said.
 He was 54.

-Duncan died in Los Angeles, his fiancée, the reality television star Omarosa Manigault, said in a statement through Duncan's publicist, Joy Fehily.
+Duncan died in Los Angeles, his fiance, the reality television star Omarosa Manigault, said in a statement through Duncan's publicist, Joy Fehily.

+Details on the cause of death were not released.
 He suffered a heart attack on July 13 and "never fully recovered," Fehily said.
-He passed away at Cedars-Sinai Medical Center, she said.

 With a commanding screen presence from his deep voice and hulking 6-foot-5 (1.96-metre) frame, Duncan once dug ditches for the gas company in his native Chicago, then moved to Los Angeles to pursue his career as an actor.